 The purpose of this program is to provide information and skills that will lead to the management of a successful future as a survivor - for the individual, within their family, and within the community as a whole.
 The topics are meant to compliment and build upon the content discussed in our Sisters of Survival program.

 Breaking Free has formed several partnerships with local agencies, organizations, and community members to provide relevant, worthwhile information to our clients in a welcoming and safe environment.
-Women are given the opportunity to reflect on their past, assess their present, and dream about the future in these engaging sessions of self-discovery.
+Women are given the opportunity to reflect on their past, assess their present, and dream about their future in these engaging sessions of self-discovery.

 The purpose of this program is to provide information, skills, and training opportunities that will lead to the management of a successful job search, education search, and/or completion of career goals.

-Breaking Free has formed partnerships with several local employment and work readiness organizations to help prepare women for the job market.
+Breaking Free has formed partnerships with several local employment and work-readiness organizations to help prepare women for the job market.
 We work with G.E.D. programs, high schools, higher education institutions, and training programs to help women get back into an educational setting.
 Women are given the opportunity to decide their own career paths.
 Each client has the opportunity to receive individualized assistance with navigating career choices to reach her goals.

 In addition, Breaking Free provides services and referrals for other assistance, such as tutoring, scholarship research and assistance, and institution tours.